 Marketable Securities-Marketable securities consists of available-for-sale investments in US Treasury Notes with an original maturity of greater than 90 days.
-Marketable securities under this classification are recorded at fair value and unrealized gains and losses within accumulated other comprehensive income.
+Marketable securities under this classification are recorded at fair value and unrealized gains and losses are recorded within accumulated other comprehensive income.
 The estimated fair value of available-for-sale marketable securities is determined based on quoted market prices.
-Management does not expect the Company's available-for-sale securities to be sold or redeemed within the next year and therefore has classified the marketable securities as long-term assets in the consolidated balance sheet.
+Marketable securities maturing in one year or less are classified as current assets and marketable securities maturing in more than one year are classified as non-current assets.
+Management does not expect the Company's available-for-sale securities with a maturity of more than one year to be sold or redeemed within the next year and therefore has classified the marketable securities as long-term assets in the consolidated balance sheet as of December 31, 2021.

 Fixed Assets, Net-Fixed assets are recorded at cost and are depreciated on a straight-line basis over the estimated useful lives of the assets.
 Estimated useful lives of three years to five years are used for computer equipment.
 Estimated useful lives of seven years are used for laboratory equipment, office equipment, manufacturing equipment and furniture and fixtures.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful life of the asset.
-Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated future cash flows, then an impairment charge is recognized for the amount by which the carrying value of the asset exceeds the fair value of the asset.

-Finite-lived Intangible Assets-Finite-lived intangible assets are measured at their respective fair values on the date they were recorded and, with respect to the acquired ARIKAYCE R&D intangible asset, at the date of subsequent adjustments of fair value.
+Finite-lived Intangible Assets-Finite-lived intangible assets are measured at their respective fair values on the date they were recorded.
 The fair values assigned to the Company's intangible assets are based on reasonable estimates and assumptions given available facts and circumstances.

 Impairment Assessment-The Company reviews the recoverability of its finite-lived intangible assets and long-lived assets for indicators of impairments.
 Events or circumstances that may require an impairment assessment include negative clinical trial results, a significant decrease in the market price of the asset, or a significant adverse change in legal factors or the manner in which the asset is used.
 If such indicators are present, the Company assesses the recoverability of affected assets by determining if the carrying value of such assets is less than the sum of the undiscounted future cash flows of the assets.
-If such assets are found to not be recoverable, the Company measures the amount of the impairment by comparing to the carrying value of the assets to the fair value of the assets.
-The Company determined that no indicators of impairment of finite-lived intangible assets or long-lived assets existed at December 31, 2021.
+If such assets are found to not be recoverable, the Company measures the amount of the impairment by comparing the carrying value of the assets to the fair value of the assets.
+The Company determined that no indicators of impairment of finite-lived intangible assets or long-lived assets existed at December 31, 2022.